Hive city

-In Warhammer 40,000
+In science fiction

 In the science fiction universe of Warhammer 40,000, hive cities are urban agglomerations primarily set apart by their massive size, both in height and population.
 They are built into foundations sunk deep into a planet's crust, and can stretch miles into the sky.
 The bulk of a hive city's area is taken up by manufactories, and the living conditions for those who work in them are characteristically poor.
 The lower levels of a hive city are consumed by gang violence, overcrowding, and disease.
 The upper levels, known as spires, are home to wealthy aristocrats with access to sunlight and luxurious amenities.
 One well-known example of a hive city in Warhammer is that of Necromunda, which is also the setting for several spin-off wargames.

 In urbanism

 Indian sociologist Radhakamal Mukerjee used the term bee-hive city to describe the increasingly haphazard urban development of slums and tenement neighborhoods in the mid-20th century.
-Mukerjee claimed that while such expansion and density was due to technological advances, the way to overcome and move past it was still new technology.
+Mukerjee claimed that while such expansion and density were due to technological advances, the way to overcome and move past them was still new technology.
 One particular site that has been called hive-like is the Kowloon Walled City, a former slum in Hong Kong.

 In a paper on potentially biophilic "future cities" in 2021, architect Benz Kotzen used science fiction hive cities as an example of what a dystopian outcome of vertical cities might look like.
 Referencing Warhammer 40,000, Kotzen pointed out that a sufficiently large arcology would inevitably damage its surrounding environment by dumping waste and expelling pollution.